Dewberry/fcast/docs/MediumRange.md

 ```python
 MediumRange.get_streamflow(self, assim_time: str, assim_flow: float) -> pandas.core.frame.DataFrame
 ```
-Get the forecasted streamflow for all members in one pandas dataframe.
+Get the forecasted streamflow for all selected members in one pandas dataframe, given an assim_time and assim_flow produced using the Assim class.